Matthew Amoah

 Mathew Amoah (born 24 October 1980) is a Ghanaian former professional footballer who played as a striker.
-From 2002 to 2011 he represented the Ghana national team at international level, scoring 12 goals in 45 matches.
+From 2002 to 2011 he played for the Ghana national team at international level, scoring 12 goals in 45 matches.

 Club career

 Vitesse and Fortuna

-Born in Tema, Amoah moved to the Netherlands at the age of 16, where he linked with Vitesse Arnhem, spending eight seasons at the club.
+Born in Tema, Amoah moved to the Netherlands at the age of 16 in 1996, where he linked with Vitesse Arnhem, spending eight seasons at the club.
 His early departure from his homeland has led to an almost anonymous profile there because he never played any top-level club football in Ghana, although in Amoah's home town of Tema his achievements in Europe have not gone unnoticed.
 With three brothers, Amoah learned his craft on the streets of the Ghanaian town and at the age of 15, he was spotted by scouts from the Dutch club while playing in an international youth tournament for his club Great Ambassadors.

 After Amoah moved to Vitesse, he did not play regularly.
 So in order to get regular playing action, Amoah needed a loan spell at Fortuna Sittard to find his feet in Dutch football before going back at Arnhem where coach Ronald Koeman gave him a chance.
 And the move paid off as the club's supporters named him their best player after the 2002–03 season, in which he scored 15 goals for the club and also competed in European club competition.
 Amoah trained at Vitesse where he developed into a good striker.
 It was his performances at Vitesse which gained him a call up to his homeland Ghana's national team.
 At Vitesse, he scored 62 goals in 174 appearances for the club.